The healthcare system in Spain is ranked among the best in the world, and this helpful guide provides everything you need to know as an expat.

 Spanish health care spending accounts for around 9% of annual GDP, making Spain the 13th biggest healthcare spender out of EU/EFTA nations.
 Spending works out at just over €2,000 per person.
 However, healthcare expenditure has increased in recent years and there has been more of a reliance on private sector provision.

 Despite this, most public healthcare in Spain remains free.
-Residents only need to pay a proportion of prescription charges if they are making regular public health insurance payments.
+Residents only need to pay a proportion of prescription charges if they are making regular public health insurance payments in Spain.
 They also have to pay for certain specialist medical procedures and may need additional private insurance coverage.

 Social security contributions fund the Spanish state healthcare system.
 Each region of Spain takes individual responsibility for a health budget, which is ultimately allocated by the central government.